alan-turing-institute/AutisticaCitizenScience/CONTRIBUTING.md

     (See our [Where to start: issues](#where-to-start-issues) section below.)
 - Subscribe to our [mailing list](https://tinyletter.com/AutisticaTuringCitizenScience) with which we send monthly project updates.
 - You can contact research associate Georgia Aitkenhead by email at gaitkenhead@turing.ac.uk.
+- You can contact lead investigator Kirstie Whitaker by email at kwhitaker@turing.ac.uk.

 ## Contributing through GitHub